Do you like growing your own vegetables and fruits?

 Spinach and chard are less likely to be attacked by garden pests such as green-worm and snails.

 Last year my spinach lasted all the winter and I was still able to harvest throughout but not as much as in warmer months.

 It has distinctive long, green leaves.
 I first saw this vegetable a few years in Tesco Free Magazine a few years ago when it was being introduced in Tesco supermarkets right across the country.

-I decided to buy the vegetables from Tesco and I loved the taste of cavolo nero but however at the cost of £1.40 for only 8 leaves I thought it was a bit to much.
+I decided to buy the vegetables from Tesco and I loved the taste of cavolo nero but however at the cost of £1.40 for only 8 leaves I thought it was a bit too much.

-From what I researched on the internet they will last me through out winter.
+From what I researched on the internet they will last me throughout winter.

 8. Green Kale And Purple Kale

-I like how they look in my garden they are so eye catching.
+I like how they look in my garden they are so eye-catching.